brandonkramer/wordpress-webpack-workflow/README.md

 > - [**Watch Mode**](https://webpack.js.org/guides/development/#using-watch-mode), watches for changes in files to recompile
 >- _File types: `.css`, `.html`, `.php`, `.js`_
->- [**BrowserSync**](https://browsersync.io/), synchronising URLs, interactions and code changes across devices and automatically refreshes all the browsers on al devices
+>- [**BrowserSync**](https://browsersync.io/), synchronising browsers, URLs, interactions and code changes across devices and automatically refreshes all the browsers on all devices on changes
 >- [**WebPackBar**](https://github.com/nuxt/webpackbar) so you can get a real progress bar while development which also includes a **profiler**

 **Configuration**

 > - All configuration files `.prettierrc.js`, `.eslintrc.js`, `.stylelintrc.js`, `babel.config.js`, `postcss.config.js` are organised in a single folder
->- The Webpack configuration is divided into 2 sub configuration files for the development and production build/environment
+>- The Webpack configuration is divided into 2 environmental config files for the development and production build/environment

 ## Requirements